The university assists employees in planning for life beyond their working years with generous and flexible retirement

 - Increase or decrease your voluntary percentage contribution

-- Change your contribution mix between TIAA and Fidelity
+- Change your contribution between TIAA and Fidelity

 - Change your voluntary contributions between traditional tax-deferred or Roth contributions

 - Turn off your voluntary retirement contributions

-All changes to your 457(b) deductions will be effective the first day of the month following the date HR receives your completed forms.
+All changes to your 403(b) and 457(b) deductions will be effective the first day of the month following the change submitted to Workday.

 - TIAA: Change your beneficiary online at www.tiaa.org.
 See the TIAA Beneficiary Change Instructions.
 A paper TIAA Beneficiary Change form is also available.